brickbots/qmk_firmware/keyboards/uno/keymaps/brickbots/readme.md

 ## Intro and setup
 This keymap implements a 'password manager' of sorts with passcode protection.
-Passwords, and the unlock code, are defined in a header file.
+Username/password combos and the unlock code are defined in the secrets.h file.
 You can replace the included secrets.h file with your own, which should live and be included from OUTSIDE the qmk_firmware tree.
 See the comments in the source/secrets file for more details.

 ## Unlock